566 Stereoskopia

-Stereoskopia (minor planet designation: 566 Stereoskopia) is a large, outer main-belt asteroid orbiting the Sun.
+566 Stereoskopia is a large, outer main-belt asteroid orbiting the Sun.
 It was discovered on 28 May 1905 from Heidelberg by German astronomer Paul Götz.
 The discovery was made from photographic plates with the use of a stereo-comparator that had been provided by Carl Pulfrich, a German physicist at the Carl Zeiss Company.
 The asteroid name is a reference to this device.